LauraBarauna/LauraBarauna/README.md

 # Hi there, I'm Laura Barauna👋
+I'm embarking on an exciting journey into the world of programming, with a particular focus on web development.
+My passion for technology, cinema, and art is the fuel that drives me forward on this adventure.
+I firmly believe that creativity is the spark that turns lines of code into captivating experiences.

+I'm thrilled to explore how I can weave these eclectic interests into my projects, infusing them with a unique and vibrant touch.

 <!--
 **LauraBarauna/laurabarauna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.